This article was culled from the UK Guardian and it talks about the lack of black Journalist in the British media. It was written by Anne Alexander.

-In fact women still make up around a quarter of all lobby reporters, with a handful in the most senior roles on political teams.
-Of course I fully support fair representation for women, but at the same time I have to ask, what about the groups who have still barely even made it to the table?
+In fact, women still make up around a quarter of all lobby reporters, with a handful of the most senior roles on political teams.
+Of course, I fully support fair representation for women, but at the same time I have to ask, what about the groups who have still barely even made it to the table?

 When I had been appointed the Express and Star’s political correspondent in 2002 about six months before, I’d become the only (and possibly the first ever) black female lobby journalist.

 Eleven years later, there has been a 100% improvement; there are now two of us.
 Indeed I can count the ethnic minority lobby members on one hand.

 More widely in journalism, research by the New Statesman last year concluded that ethnic minorities remain “largely absent” from opinion pages, senior executive roles and staff jobs within the British media.